The 17 DOs and DON’Ts of Email Signatures

 15. Do use email signatures for marketing purposes

 Add your brand elements like your company logo, a display banner with a clear call-to-action to drive traffic to your website, social media icons, and award recognitions to every signature template.
-You’ll then be clearly promoting your latest marketing efforts in a way that can be clearly seen by a recipient but in an unobtrusive manner.
+You’ll then be promoting your latest marketing efforts in a way that can be seen by a recipient but discreetly.

 16. Don’t break the law